-vybe urgent care is currently offering two forms of COVID-19 testing, both of which go through a full lab analysis and are not “rapid” tests:
+vybe urgent care is currently offering two forms of COVID-19 testing for patients.

-The nasal swab test (PCR test) is for anyone actively experiencing COVID-19 symptoms, such as:
+The PCR test is for anyone actively experiencing COVID-19 symptoms, such as:

 - Body aches